Redirecting pages or websites tends not to be something most web designers deal with on a regular basis.

 I've had this exact question from three different people in the last week, so I figured it deserved a tutorial.

-How to 301 redirect all pages of one domain to another domain using .htaccess:
+How to redirect all pages to another domain using .htaccess:

-- Set the nameservers of the originating domain to somewhere you have cPanel hosting
+- Set the nameservers of the old domain to somewhere you have cPanel hosting

-- Go into cPanel and add the originating domain
+- Go into cPanel and add the old domain

 - Add a .htaccess file that 301 redirects all the internal pages to the new domain